fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

         <tr>
             <th>Description</th>
             <td>
-                This event fires when the speaking stops.
+                This event fires when the speaking stops, which occurs when all the texts in the queue have been spoken or the speaking is manually stopped.
             </td>
         </tr>
         <tr>